amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

    - Administrative Unit
    - Azure AD Resource (Group or Application Owner)

  **💡 Recommendation**: Start by assigning Global Administrator role for Emergency Access accounts and tenant admins.
-When other Azure AD permissions are required, assign users using [least-privileged role by task](https://docs.microsoft.com/en-us/azure/active-directory/roles/delegate-by-task)
+When other Azure AD permissions are required, assign users using [least-privileged role by task](https://docs.microsoft.com/en-us/azure/active-directory/roles/delegate-by-task).
+Review the insights and recommendations provided by Azure AD Privileged Identity Management.

 |Name|Usage|
 |----|-----|